kubedb/cli/docs/elasticsearch_tutorial.md

 Here,

-- `metadata.labels` should include the type of database `kubedb.com/kind: Postgres` whose snapshot will be taken.
+- `metadata.labels` should include the type of database `kubedb.com/kind: Elasticsearch` whose snapshot will be taken.

 - `spec.databaseName` points to the databse whose snapshot is taken.